 - Ask for donations through platforms such as GoFundMe.

 You may be surprised by the number of people who are willing to support you in your path to recovery and sobriety.
 Addiction treatment can sometimes be expensive.
 But it doesn’t have to be!
 Consider any of the options above or a combination of them.
 And don’t be afraid to ask others for support or advice, including local treatment centers.
 At Washburn House, we are here to talk through your options and make sure you find the right rehab program for you.
-Do you have questions about your insurance coverage or paying for your substance abuse treatment?
-Find out if your insurance company covers addiction treatment here, or call us at 800-717-3019, so we can get you started on your road to recovery.
+Learn more about our addiction treatment programs today by calling us at 800-717-3019 so we can get you started on your road to recovery.